Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

-has a mutual information of $4$ between Alice and Bob, demonstrating the high degree of entanglement required to win non-local games.
-The discovered strategy exploits the fact that the referee cannot cross-check answers from previous questions (otherwise the graph would not be 4-quantum colorable), and the players change their coloring for each vertex probabilistically in subsequent runs, using the entanglement to coordinate their answers as required.
-For example, when asked $q = [A, A]$ multiple times, the responses are nearly uniform among $[c]$ but always match.
+It is worth noting that in a nonlocal game the referee cannot cross-check answers from previous questions (otherwise the graph would not be 4-quantum colorable), and the players change their coloring for each vertex probabilistically in subsequent runs, using the entanglement to coordinate their answers as required.
+For example, when asked $q = [A, A]$ multiple times, the responses are nearly uniform among $[\chi_q]$ but always match.
 Furthermore, we found that measurement layers consisting of only single-qubit gates were insufficient and generated imperfect strategies at $E = -0.9921$.
 In these cases, we frequently observed that the errors consisted of a cyclic path through some graph edges.

+The operators chosen by ADAPT are nonlocal as expected, acting on 2 and 4 qubits.
+The shared state discovered,

+is the maximally entangled state followed by local Hadamard gates.
+This matches the existing strategy described in \cite{MR2}, which leverages the maximally entangled state, up to local unitary operations.

+The circuit preparing the shared state $\ket{\psi}$ needs 8 CNOT gates to be transpiled using a ladder-like formulation with CNOT gates applied between nearest-neighbor qubits.
+This can be reduced to 2 CNOT gates (Fig. \ref{fig:bell_pair_strategy}) by noting that the state $\frac{1}{2}\sum_c \ket{cc}$ can be generated with transversal Bell pairs shared between the players on qubits $a_0, b_0$ and $a_1, b_1$.
+Applying the transversal Hadamards $H^{\otimes 4}$ in (\ref{eq:shared_state}) flips the direction of the CNOT gates using a simple circuit identity.
+We refer to this version of the shared state circuit as the ``Bell pair'' strategy, which uses the same measurement layer and parameters as the original strategy.